-In November 2017, Waymo GOOG announced it was testing autonomous cars in Phoenix, without drivers behind the steering wheels but with safety engineers in the back seats.
-Next, the company plans to commercialize a ridesharing service.
+In November 2017, Waymo announced it was testing autonomous cars in Phoenix, without drivers behind the steering wheels but with safety engineers in the back seats.
+Next, the company plans to commercialize an autonomous taxi service in Chandler, Arizona.

-(1) System Identified Failures (SIFs), or incidents during which the autonomous system is confused and knows it’s confused, signaling to a remote operator for help; and
+(1) Expected Failures (EFs), or incidents during which the autonomous system is confused and knows it’s confused, signaling to a remote operator for help; and

 (2) Unexpected Failures (UFs), or incidents during which the autonomous system is confused but does not know it’s confused, continuing to drive and potentially crashing in the absence of human intervention.

-What is an Acceptable Error Rate for Autonomous Cars?
+What is An Acceptable Failure Rate for Autonomous Cars?

-To estimate the rate at which passengers will tolerate autonomous taxi errors, we analyzed the manually driven car statistics to set the hurdle.
-On average human driven cars break down roughly once every 50,000 miles and crash once every 240,000 miles,2 thus offering perspective on acceptable tolerance rates for autonomous vehicle SIFs and UFs, respectively, as shown below.
+To estimate the rate at which passengers will tolerate autonomous taxi failures, we analyzed the manually driven car statistics to set the hurdle.
+On average, human driven cars break down roughly once every 50,000 miles and crash once every 240,000 miles,2 thus offering perspective on acceptable tolerance rates for autonomous vehicle EFs and UFs, respectively, as shown below.

 To benchmark the progress of autonomous technology, ARK examined Waymo’s California fleet which, as measured by failure rates,3 is the most advanced autonomous system in the US, if not the world.

-While Waymo could hit the 50,000 mile SIF rate in 2018, it probably will miss the more critical 240,000 mile UF parity car crash rates, as shown in the two charts below.
-In other words, based on recent evidence alone, critics could conclude that autonomous taxis will not be ready for prime time until the early 2020’s, if then.
+While Waymo may be on track to surpass the 50,000 mile UF rate milestone in 2018, it probably will miss the more critical 240,000 mile UF parity car crash rates, as shown in the two charts below.
+In other words, based on recent evidence alone, critics could conclude that autonomous taxis will not be ready for prime in the next two decades.

 We are skeptical of that negative conclusion for a number of reasons.
 Today, Waymo probably is trying to maximize its failure rate to identify faults and root them out.
 Some stretches of road are trickier and some intersections more difficult to navigate than others.
-In Los Angeles, for example, roughly a quarter of pedestrian collisions take place at only 1% of its intersections.6 By testing vehicles in the most challenging venues, Waymo probably is experiencing failure rates much higher than would otherwise be the case.
+In Los Angeles, for example, roughly a quarter of pedestrian collisions take place at only 1% of its intersections.5 By testing vehicles in the most challenging venues, Waymo probably is experiencing failure rates much higher than would otherwise be the case.
 Moreover, only in California does the Department of Motor Vehicles require the reporting of interventions.
 Waymo is testing cars in Washington, Arizona, and Texas, where the geographies and test results could be much different.
-Finally, Waymo is likely to launch its commercial service in safer geographies and terrains, gathering lots of data on miles traveled with which to train and improve the service.
-Chandler, Arizona, a suburb of Phoenix, seems ideal for a pilot test, with good weather, simple roads, and limited government oversight.7
+Finally, Waymo is likely to launch its commercial service in safer geographies and terrains, gathering lots of data on miles traveled in order to train and improve the service.
+Chandler, Arizona, a suburb of Phoenix, seems ideal for initial rollout, with good weather, simple roads, and limited government oversight.6

 Cover Image: Uploaded by Grendelkhan is licensed under CC BY-SA 4.0